-On May 8, 2025, the Planning Commission voted unanimously to recommend the City Council approve text amendments to the Zoning Code and Commercial Cannabis Business program (Chapter 5.77).
+On May 8, 2025, the Planning Commission voted unanimously to recommend the City Council approve text amendments to the Zoning Code and implement City Council direction on modifications to the Retail Storefront Commercial Cannabis Business (CCB) program with changes to Chapter 5.77.
 The motion to approve included a recommendation that the minimum distance from parks be increased from 600 feet to 1,000 feet, consistent with the requirement for schools.
-The staff report and draft minutes from May 8, 2025, Planning Commission meeting are included as Attachments 2 and 3.
+The staff report and draft minutes from the May 8, 2025, Planning Commission meeting are included as Attachments 2 and 3.